 Shipping costs can add up quickly, particularly if you sell many items for a lower profit margin.

-If you’ve been using the same shipping provider — FedEx or UPS — for some time, it may be worth trying to negotiate the deal you have with them.
+If you’ve been using the same shipping provider — FedEx or UPS — it may be worth trying to negotiate the deal.
 You can pitch volume-based discounts, guaranteed rates, reduced surcharges and more.

 Taking stock of how you use packaging could change up your carrier.
 If you can fit items into a flat-rate box or envelope with FedEx, it may be worth switching from UPS.
 It’s a simple process that may seem to save just pennies, but can add up over the long run.

-For more information on reducing shipping costs for your e-commerce brand, see our section dedicated to negotiating with carriers and making good use of space on our Profit Guide.
+For more information on reducing shipping costs for your ecommerce brand, see our Profit Guide.

 In our last post we discussed how to organically maximize the lifetime value of your customers.
-A critical element to increasing LTV is to utilize the data at your fingertips — and the same goes for reducing costs while you grow your e-commerce brand.
+A critical element to increasing LTV is to utilize the data at your fingertips.
+The same goes for reducing costs while you grow your ecommerce brand.

 But don’t take our word for it.